cherrypy/cherrypy/docs/basics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, CherryPy will repsond to the root of a static directory with an error.
-To specify an index file, you can use the
+By default, CherryPy will repsond to the root of a static directory with an 404 error indicating the path '/' was not found.
-following:
+To specify an index file, you can use the following:

 .. code-block:: ini